AmirShkolnik/DivingCenter_API/README.md

 This table provides a comprehensive overview of all the API endpoints in the diving center project, including their HTTP methods, CRUD operations, view types, and descriptions.
 It covers all the major functionalities such as user authentication, profiles, posts, comments, likes, followers, bookings, contact messages, courses, and reviews.

-Certainly!
-I'll add dividers for each model in the table, grouping the endpoints by their respective models.
-Here's the updated table:

 | Model | Endpoint | HTTP Method | CRUD Operation | View Type | Description |
 |-------|----------|-------------|----------------|-----------|-------------|
 | **Root** |